Stages of Labor — What Happens from First Contraction to Birth

 Stage 2 — Pushing and Birth

 Once the cervix is fully dilated, your body shifts from opening to expelling.
 Stage 2 is the pushing stage.
 For first-time mothers, Stage 2 typically lasts 1 to 3 hours.
-For women who have given birth before, it can be as short as 15 to 30 minutes.
+For women who have given birth before, transition can be as short as 15 to 30 minutes.

 As the baby moves down through the birth canal, you’ll feel intense pressure in your pelvis and rectum.
-When the baby’s head reaches the vaginal opening, it crowns.
+When the baby’s head reaches the vaginal opening, it’s crowning.
 Crowning often feels like burning or stretching.
 People sometimes call it the "ring of fire."
 It tends to be intense, but it's usually brief.
 Your provider may ask you to slow down or pant right then, so your perineum has time to stretch gradually.
 This can reduce tearing.

 Pushing positions matter.
 Upright positions like squatting, kneeling, or side-lying use gravity to help the baby descend.
 These positions can shorten this stage.
 Lying flat on your back is not always the most effective position.
 Talk to your provider about your options.